TheDementedSalad/re7/README.md

 Make sure you compare against Game Time.

 Any problems?
-Reach out to me.
+Reach out to me or TheDementedSalad.

 # I have a split request?

-Great, reach out to me through the RE7 Speedrunning discord, and I'll see what I can do.
+Great, reach out to TheDementedSalad through the RE7 Speedrunning discord, and he'll see what he can do.

 # Something didn't split or split at the wrong time.

 Make sure you have the split checkmarked as explained above.
-If that doesn't work, or if a split of yours split at the wrong time, contact me.
+If that doesn't work, or if a split of yours split at the wrong time, contact TheDementedSalad.

 # Special thanks

-Psarthex, zgl, qvaku, and DarkRageGames for helping me aquire the Cero D version
+Psarthex, zgl, qvaku, and DarkRageGames for helping me aquire the Cero D version.